422lab/lab_equipment_manager_esp32/README.md

 idf.py menuconfig
 ```

-* All project configurations are under the `Laboratory Power Manager` menu.
+* All project configurations are under the `Lab Equipment Manager` menu.

 ### Flash & Monitor